e

 As a frustrated Rowena looks for answers herself, she soon discovers that there are some things you can’t unsee.
 Some things you can’t unlearn.
 Some actions you can’t take back.

-€1 FROM EVERY TICKET SOLD WILL BE DONATED TO THE DUBLIN RAPE CRISIS CENTRE.
+€1 FROM EVERY TICKET SOLD DONATED TO THE DUBLIN RAPE CRISIS CENTRE.

 YOUTH THEATRE